 The first step is often orthodontic treatment with braces, which realign your teeth and prepare them for your upcoming surgical procedure.
 This step, which is overseen by your orthodontist, can take several months to complete.
 Once your oral surgeon and orthodontist have determined that the alignment of your teeth are satisfactory, you will be ready for your jaw surgery.

 Your treatment plan is determined and outlined at your consultation, which is well ahead of your surgery date.
-Your oral surgeon will evaluate your situation and inform you of the best course of treatment specific to your needs and goals.
+Your oral surgeon will evaluate your situation and inform you of the most appropriate course of treatment specific to your needs and goals.
 This is the chance to ask your surgeon about any questions you may have.
 You will also be given pre- and post-operative instructions during this time, which will help prepare you for your upcoming surgical procedure.
 Your surgery date may also be determined at this time.

 Every detail of your surgery will be determined and communicated to you well in advance of your surgery date so you can feel informed and at ease about your procedure.
 To prepare you for surgery, your oral surgeon or anesthesiologist will administer anesthesia — general or IV anesthesia is common for most jaw surgeries.
 Once you are unconscious, you will not feel any pain or remember the surgery.
 Your surgeon will separate the portion of the jaw that needs to be re-aligned and set it in place using tiny screws, wires, or plates.
 Advances in orthognathic surgery have virtually eliminated the need for jaws to be wired shut.
 After your procedure has been completed, you will rest while your anesthesia wears off and recover until you are ready to be driven home by your designated driver.